 Welcome to FoxNose Documentation

-FoxNose is the serverless knowledge platform for building sophisticated AI applications.
-It replaces the complex, fragmented stack of databases, search engines, and ETL scripts with a single, powerful, and unified API.
+FoxNose is the serverless knowledge platform for building sophisticated AI applications and autonomous agents.
+It replaces the complex, fragmented stack of databases, search engines, ETL scripts, and hand-written agent tool servers with a single, powerful, and unified API.

 The Challenge

-Traditionally, building AI-powered applications that rely on external knowledge involves stitching together multiple, disconnected services:
+Traditionally, building AI-powered applications and agents that rely on external knowledge involves stitching together multiple, disconnected services:

 FoxNose: A Unified Solution